ihatepineapple/Plantify/README.md

 Installation
 ------------

+IMPORTANT: First run "npm i" to install all dependencies on the project!
 This project needs Expo for simulation.
 Download and run script "npm start"
-Not implemented for android devices, only for iOs.
+Not implemented for android devices, only for iOS.